xz-liu/SHIELD/README.md

 ## Dataset

 The BS-NC and BEP datasets are made public in this repository.
 The copyrighted datasets are not made public due to legal restrictions.
-Send an email to [xiaoze@purdue.edu](mailto:xiaoze@purdue.edu) to request further information.

 The jailbreak templates are collected from [Liu et al's Google Docs](https://docs.google.com/spreadsheets/d/1s8LtY4nM0C-ufFgM2CC6hRzH6FI592BI/edit?usp=sharing&ouid=115869021074995548314&rtpof=true&sd=true).
 Please refer to [their paper](https://arxiv.org/abs/2305.13860) for details.

+### Update on dataset

+We have received numerous inquiries regarding the sharing of copyrighted datasets.
+However, we are not aware of any precedent for publicly releasing such datasets in North America.
+To mitigate any potential legal risks, we will be consulting with the relevant university departments.
+This process is expected to be lengthy, but if you would like to stay informed, please feel free to [send me an email](mailto:xiaoze@purdue.edu).

 ## Setup Environment